DusanKasan/Knapsack/README.md

 ```

 ### Can execute callback with argument templates
+This behaviour works for all callables passed to Collection.

+There are 5 named constructor for the Argument class:

+ - Argument::key()
+ - Argument::item()
+ - Argument::secondKey() used in comparisons
+ - Argument::secondItem() used in comparisons
+ - Argument::intermediateValue() used in reductions

+Use these in template and Collection will know how to replace these on each iteration.
 ```php
 $collection = new Collection([[1, 2], [3, 4, 5]]);
 $result = $collection